 Since those early days I've been growing habaneros every year and making sauce with them.
-I think I've reached the perfect taste for my requirements and judging from the responses I get from my chilli loving friends, they seem to agree.
+After a lot of experimentation I think I've reached the perfect combination for my taste and judging from the responses I get from my chilli loving friends, they seem to agree.

 My sauce is quite different from others I have tried.
-Most commercial sauces contain a lot of vinegar which, while it prolongs the shelf life, produces an overpowering taste of vinegar.
+Most commercial sauces use fermented chillies and/or contain a lot of vinegar which, while this prolongs the shelf life, it produces an overpowering taste of vinegar.
 My sauce contains some vinegar, as even a little is good for preservation, but the taste of the chillies remains the dominant flavour.
 Habaneros have a delicate fruity taste - it is not all fire.
 I also add ginger, as this goes really well with chilli.

 The sauce works well with many things: use it as a dip, a spread (it tastes incredible on cheese on toast), and it's a must-have at barbecues.
 At a memorable party a few years ago, we used it in Bloody Marys.
 The fruity, slightly sweet, ginger-tinted flavour (and the lack of vinegar!) really shines through here: